 The Worldwide Web is a wonderful place, full of opportunities and possibilities.
 Ever since its inception in the 1980s, the Internet has continued to expand at an incredible rate.
 With advancements constantly being made across the board, the Internet is used in just about every sphere of life.
 Today, it has become an inseparable part of both business and leisure.
 Unfortunately, along with the opportunities provided by the Internet comes the potential for malevolent activity too.
 As the web continues to expand and become increasingly complex, the number of ways in which hackers can cause trouble grows.
-Most people are familiar with computer viruses but the broader notion of malware or malicious software encompasses far more than many realize.
-Without fully understanding what it is, there’s no way one would be able to protect themselves and their businesses.
+Most people are familiar with computer viruses, but the broader notion of Malware encompasses far more than many realize.
+Without fully understanding what Malware is, its definition, meaning, and how it works, there’s no way one would be able to protect themselves and their businesses against potential threats.

-This article will step into the world of malicious software and lay out the basics of the darker side of the web.
-You’ll learn what malicious software is, how it works, and you can defend against it.
+This article will step into the world of Malware, providing its definition, meaning, and how it works.
+You’ll learn what Malware is, how it works, and you can defend against them using anti-Malware solutions, Malware scans, and Malware removal techniques.

-Malicious software, otherwise referred to as malware, is a broad term encompassing any kind of software that intends to harm the user in some form.
+Malware, otherwise referred to as Malware, is a broad term encompassing any kind of software that intends to harm the user in some form.

 Financial incentive

-Hackers may use malicious software to procure financial rewards from their targets.
+Hackers may use Malware to procure financial rewards from their targets.
 This is most relevant with high-profile victims like big organizations.
 Some examples are Ransomware attacks in Colonial Pipeline, JBS Ransomware attack, or more recently, the conti ransomware attack in Cost Rica.

 Hacktivism

 Generally, hacktivists target large organizations in the public eye to humiliate them or send a message to them and the public.
-They use malicious software to break into sophisticated security systems.
+They use Malware to break into sophisticated security systems.
 The motivations behind this may be social or political.

 Revenge

-Often, hackers use malicious software to implement revenge plots against individuals or organizations they believe have done them wrong.
+Often, hackers use Malware to implement revenge plots against individuals or organizations they believe have done them wrong.
 In this case, the attack is purely motivated by anger, often without fear of repercussion.

 Infamy

 For some, it’s as simple as gaining recognition for their activity and expertise.
 These days, in a world ruled by social media, it is far easier for one to gain recognition on a global scale.
-Using malicious software is one way to do it.
+Using Malware is one way to do it.

 Challenge